Antler-Digital/nextjs-storyblok-tailwind/README.md

 - Storyblok
 - React Hook Forms
 - AOS (watch out for static rendering and google crawlers not seeing correct content

+## To Add

+1. Component management - want to extract and pull down components and then be able to upload base components to the StoryBlok instance using their management API
+2. Extract individual preview and component logic into specific functions that are easier to handle an reuse.